mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 Click Create Function with default code.
 Once lambda function is created, open it again and upload ![](lambda.zip) from this repo.
 You will need to download lambda.zip to your local machine first.

-[optiona] - You can open the interface-lambda.py a code and get familiar.
+[optional] - You can open the interface-lambda.py a code and get familiar.
 It uses test.jpg at line#59.
 This test image will be used by lambda function as input for ML model.

 #### 2.4  Set machine leaning at edge deployment
 - Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Greengrass